pereznetworks/My-Random-Quotes-Web-App/README.md

 ### Obviously, I will want to add more quotes, lots and lots of quotes.

 ### I plan to release various versions:

   - a javascript-free version
   - a bootstrap version
   - a version that uses python
   - a universal mobile app version, maybe react native
   - a version made entirely using Xcode
   - a version made entirely using Android Studio

-### I will be adding the following features:
-  - play music with quote
-  - display images and/or play video with quote
+  - display images and/or play video with each quote
-  - different images/video/music for each different quote
-  - give the user the ability to add more Quotes
-  - give the user the ability to save and launch their own 'my random quotes'

 #### ***TLDR =)***
   - [Technical README available here](TechnicalReadme.md#technical-readme)